The following notes were left the past couple

 July 15th:

 Thank you Jeremy, Sheila and Sam!
-We had a wonderful time.
+We had a wonderful

+the rowboat unmolested.
 Enjoyed fishing the battenkill.
-Jamaica State Park is an easy and beautiful
+Jamaica State

-hike and fly fishing trip.
+Park is an easy and beautiful hike and fly fishing trip.

 .
 Jim, Karen and Carly, Maitland, FL